Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Laura Ithier

-Role: Parent Governor, elected byparents/carers
+Role: Parent Governor, elected by parents/carers

 Committee(s): School Improvement Committee

-Area(s) of Responsibility: Equalities
+Area(s) of Responsibility: Curriculum

 It is a privilege to be elected as a Parent Governor of the school.
 Stone School is a genuinely wonderful village school and both of my children enjoy attending.
 They are following in the footsteps of my husband and his brother who attended the School 30 years ago.
 The very reason we chose this school, for our children, is because children at Stone School know they are valued and supported, to make a positive difference, in their own way.